Why check DNSSEC?

 Symptom: Your DS uses SHA-1 (type 1) as the digest type.

-Action: Add a DS with SHA-256 (type 2) alongside the existing SHA-1 DS.
-Wait 48 hours for propagation.
-Only then remove the SHA-1 DS.
-Removing the old one first will break the chain.
+Action: Add a DS with SHA-256 (type 2), or SHA-384 (type 4) if your registrar supports it, alongside the existing SHA-1 DS.
+Wait 48 hours for propagation, then remove the SHA-1 DS.
+Rerun the checker to confirm.

 SERVFAIL after enabling DNSSEC